CodeYourFuture/CYF-PD/content/blocks/fail-fast-prep/readme.md

       Write down about this event and reflect on it.

-      Y﻿ou can use the following questions to guide you.
+      You can use the following questions to guide you.

       * What did you learn from it?